avasileios/Machine-Learning-Classifier-Comparison/readme.md

 ├── log2.csv
 ```

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository and make improvements.
-Pull requests are welcome.
+Contributions are welcome!
+Fork this repository, make improvements, and submit a pull request.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.